 You could be the leader in your niche who listens to where your customers want to speak by adopting a formal SMS marketing strategy.

-3. Real estate leads with 73% marketers using text messaging for business
+3. Real estate leads with 73% marketers using text advertising for business

 Among the industries that have seen the potential of text message marketing and have adopted a formal strategy are small and medium businesses, mid-market companies, and enterprises.